-(7) A person is exempt from the provisions of subsection (1) (e) of this section for the purpose of relaying shellfish to an approved grow-out site for a minimum of six months.
+(8) A person is exempt from the provisions of subsection (2) (f) of this section for the purpose of relaying shellfish to an approved grow-out site for a minimum of60 days.
+Only microbiological contaminates need to be reduced.

-(8) A person possessing a valid shellfish operation license may act as an agent for another person possessing a valid shellfish relay permit for the purpose of harvesting shellfish from the initial harvest site specified in the permit, provided that the agent conducting the harvest is:
+(9) A person must have a valid shellfish operation license to act as an agent for another person with a valid shellfish relay permit for the purpose of harvesting shellfish from the initial harvest site specified in the relay permit, if the agent conducting the harvest is:

 (a) Documented in the permit;

-(b) In possession of a copy of the permit at the time of harvest; and
+(b) In possession of a copy of the permit when harvesting; and

 (c) Conducting activities described in the written plan of operations approved by the department for the agent's shellfish operation.